pysat/pysat/docs/new_instrument.rst

 ^^^^^^^^^^^^^

-This defaults to ``True`` and assumes the data are organized as a time series, allowing them to be stored as a pandas DataFrame.
+This defaults to ``True`` and assumes the data are organized as a time series, allowing them to be stored as a :py:class:`pandas.DataFrame`.
 Setting this attribute to ``False`` tells pysat that the data will be stored in an :py:class:`xarray.Dataset`.